youyanggu/covid19_projections/model-details.md

 ## Parameters

-For our SEIS model, there are basic inputs/parameters that must be set to begin simulation. [covid19-scenarios.org](https://covid19-scenarios.org/) developed by the University of Basel provides a good visualization of sample inputs/parameters into a simulation.
+For our SEIS model, there are basic inputs/parameters that must be set to begin simulation.
+Gabriel Goh's [Epidemic Calculator](https://gabgoh.github.io/COVID/index.html) or University of Basel's [covid19-scenarios.org](https://covid19-scenarios.org/) provide good visualizations of sample inputs/parameters into a simulation.
 We chose a set of parameters that we think are important for the accuracy of the simulation.
 We divide the parameters into two categories:

 ### Category 1: Fixed parameters